stackql/stackql-provider-okta/website/docs/services/users/users/index.md

 >
 <TabItem value="create_user">

-Creates a new user in your Okta org with or without credentials.&lt;br&gt;<br />&gt; **Legal Disclaimer**<br />&gt;<br />&gt; After a user is added to the Okta directory, they receive an activation email.
+Creates a new user in your Okta org with or without credentials.<br /><br />&gt; **Legal Disclaimer**<br />&gt;<br />&gt; After a user is added to the Okta directory, they receive an activation email.
 As part of signing up for this service,<br />&gt; you agreed not to use Okta's service/product to spam and/or send unsolicited messages.<br />&gt; Please refrain from adding unrelated accounts to the directory as Okta is not responsible for, and disclaims any and all<br />&gt; liability associated with, the activation email's content.
 You, and you alone, bear responsibility for the emails sent to any recipients.<br /><br />All responses return the created user.
 Activation of a user is an asynchronous operation.
 The system performs group reconciliation during activation and assigns the user to all apps via direct or indirect relationships (group memberships).<br />* The user's `transitioningToStatus` property is `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.<br />* The user's `status` is `ACTIVE` when the activation process is complete.<br /><br />The user is emailed a one-time activation token if activated without a password.<br /><br />&gt; **Note:** If the user is assigned to an app that is configured for provisioning, the activation process triggers downstream provisioning to the app.
 It is possible for a user to sign in before these apps have been successfully provisioned for the user.<br /><br />&gt; **Important:** Do not generate or send a one-time activation token when activating users with an assigned password.
 Users should sign in with their assigned password.<br /><br />For more information about the various scenarios of creating a user listed in the examples, see the [User creation scenarios](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/#user-creation-scenarios) section.

 ```sql
 INSERT INTO okta.users.users (